Case Study

 This check runs before submission, not after retraction.

-Peer Review $29 · Author Pre-Submission Review $79 — reference verification included in both.
+Journal Brief $2.99 · Peer Review $49 — reference verification included in both.

-This page quotes the journal’s public retraction notice and reports the output of an automated review; we make no claims beyond either.
-AI-generated review — intended to support, not replace, expert peer review.
+This page quotes the journal’s public retraction notice and reports machine-reproducible reference checks against public databases (PubMed, Crossref); we make no claims beyond either.
+AI-generated analysis — intended to support, not replace, expert peer review.